 Foz de Douro

 Try to save a few hours of your trip to Porto to take the rickety tram 1 to the open ocean in Foz de Douro (or the bus, free with the Porto Card).
 Invigorating breezes, seafront esplanade, botanical gardens and beaches will make the perfect relaxing stroll.
 You can explore the fabulous Serralves museum, combining a museum, a mansion and extensive gardens, walk on the esplanade to the Pergola of Foz, or just enjoy the sea breeze at the Lighthouse.

 Experience Portuguese cuisine

 When it comes to good food, Porto knows few rivals in Portugal!
 With the Atlantic on its doorstep, the Douro vineyards, the traditional fumeiros for smoked meats and tangy cheeses, the city picks all of the finest regional products.
-I’m sharing with you my favorite meals and the restaurants we’ve tried during our long weekend in Porto.
+I’m sharing with you my favorite meals and the restaurants I’ve tried during this long weekend in Porto.
 Bom apetite!

 What to eat

 - Bacalhau à Gomes de Sá: dried salt cod in casserole, with potatoes, eggs, olives, olive oil and onion.